jl3392/Capstone-Design/README.md

 Matlab and Python scripts are written to analyze the data.

 ## License
-We choose to use Apache License, Version 2.0 for our project's license.
+I chose to use Apache License, Version 2.0 for our project's license.
 Because this license provides an express grant of patent rights from contributors to users.

 ## Contributor
 Jing-Rui Li(jl714@duke.edu)